Home | The Boat | First Mate | Admiral | Guestbook

 The main thing is, this Tesla battery is for a house.
 It is designed with A/C power considerations in mind, not the 12-volt world I live in.
 According to Tesla's website the Powerwall is a "Wall mounted, rechargeable lithium ion battery with liquid thermal control."
 Also, they state "Single phase and three phase utility grid compatible."

-Basically, it's designed to supplement power used in a house.
+Basically, the Tesla Powerwall is designed to supplement power used in a house.
 Of course the Powerwall alone is not enough.
 Also required are solar panels, wiring and more.
-The technology is exciting and if ashore I'd certainly investigate it thoroughly.
+The technology is exciting and if ashore I would certainly investigate it more thoroughly.

 Yes, solar panels can put back some of the power used and a large enough solar array will indeed keep up with usage.
 At this point however solar panels need to (in my view) increase efficiency too.